drpaneas/panosgeorgiadis_blog/content/post/openfaas.md

 close to anything like a native speaker.
 And this is a good thing.
 Maybe.
 So, how a non-developer guy write his own functions?
 Easy: He doesn’t, because he doesn’t have to.
 You see, in our age, there’s always Someone Out There (TM), who has possibly think of what you’re thinking.
 Fortunately, this Someone or else, has already implemented it.
-This is the beauty of Linux: a shitload of free utilities.

 OpenFaaS works also with binaries.
-So, I thought ... let’s create a shitload of functions based on these utilities or combinations of those.
+So, I thought ... let’s create a functions based on these utilities or combinations of those.
 Well, someone could ask: why you should do such a thing when you already have this functionality in your PC?